IoanHadarean/CookBook-project/Readme.md

 recipe forms by disabling the remove button.
 It is to be agreed that the fix could have been better since the alerts timeout is slightly too fast. jQuery could have been used to prevent it, but only vanilla JS was used for the project.
 * Fixed delete recipe bug caused by the ID of the recipe.
+* Fixed security flaws caused by accessing user specific urls even if the user is not logged in.
 * Fixed rating bug caused by not initialising the rating of a recipe to 0.
 * Fixed bug with cancel update modal not firing up.
 * Fixed average rating bug caused by the instance count of ratings for a certain recipe that also included `0`.